<?xml version="1.0" encoding="UTF-8"?>

 &lt;/div&gt;&lt;div&gt;He is still pretty under the weather from the operation: they had to push the right side of his brain out of the way, and he has weakness and sensory issues on his left side as a result, but that was expected, and he’s improving.&lt;/div&gt;&lt;div&gt;

-&lt;/div&gt;&lt;div&gt;So, the kid’s luck holds.&lt;/div&gt;&lt;div class="blogger-post-footer"&gt;&lt;img width='1' height='1' src='https://blogger.googleusercontent.com/tracker/2426570579000064455-5103994289913847429?l=tim.dierks.org' alt='' /&gt;&lt;/div&gt;&lt;img src="http://feeds.feedburner.com/~r/TimDierks/~4/f3SIkz2BohA" height="1" width="1"/&gt;</description><link>http://feeds.dierks.org/~r/TimDierks/~3/f3SIkz2BohA/after-adams-surgery.html</link><author>noreply@blogger.com (Tim Dierks)</author><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="http://4.bp.blogspot.com/_bJTgHjKgGvs/TOQbq4Nyp2I/AAAAAAAAB0I/kSm01zW1oMY/s72-c/Adam-postsurgery.jpg" height="72" width="72" /><thr:total>8</thr:total><feedburner:origLink>http://tim.dierks.org/2010/11/after-adams-surgery.html</feedburner:origLink></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-2297422963733789967</guid><pubDate>Tue, 16 Nov 2010 19:19:00 +0000</pubDate><atom:updated>2010-11-16T17:52:37.544-05:00</atom:updated><title>An Update on Adam</title><description>&lt;a onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}" href="http://2.bp.blogspot.com/_bJTgHjKgGvs/TOLamVI0CgI/AAAAAAAABz4/XjNnypwN_jk/s1600/Adam-Laura.jpg"&gt;&lt;img style="float:right; margin:0 0 10px 10px;cursor:pointer; cursor:hand;width: 321px; height: 400px;" src="http://2.bp.blogspot.com/_bJTgHjKgGvs/TOLamVI0CgI/AAAAAAAABz4/XjNnypwN_jk/s400/Adam-Laura.jpg" border="0" alt="" id="BLOGGER_PHOTO_ID_5540230843663124994" /&gt;&lt;/a&gt;&lt;div&gt;Yesterday, Adam had a procedure where they did an angiogram and embolization of the tumor.
+&lt;/div&gt;&lt;div&gt;So, the kid’s luck holds.&lt;/div&gt;</description><link>http://tim.dierks.org/2010/11/after-adams-surgery.html</link><author>noreply@blogger.com (Tim Dierks)</author><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiQFCOoi9-xquqV1z8JkIhWLFknq8NnuYEAwzBKjTOPKb9hJ9RSwSkngxgDi9gE-keYshPk4ni1M0LtdysiWenm2XJxkKEayslyAOTp10YUSVlhmtd5_vlFX6NdcOgnRn79Z_2nFM-xSlc/s72-c/Adam-postsurgery.jpg" height="72" width="72"/><thr:total>9</thr:total></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-2297422963733789967</guid><pubDate>Tue, 16 Nov 2010 19:19:00 +0000</pubDate><atom:updated>2010-11-16T17:52:37.544-05:00</atom:updated><title>An Update on Adam</title><description>&lt;a onblur=&quot;try {parent.deselectBloggerImageGracefully();} catch(e) {}&quot; href=&quot;https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgO1-mXSrM_XUZcbqEH8ofNFUp85PFoRNzXloCYv_G-67HHgH6Adn1EEsnCjd6O-R8bmnhs4G4G-O1-xXFG75cYrI3WppFhven96s6NeGU97n1U7id4qt7EN5XQyK6zE5nKEC4ZypTpWkQ/s1600/Adam-Laura.jpg&quot;&gt;&lt;img style=&quot;float:right; margin:0 0 10px 10px;cursor:pointer; cursor:hand;width: 321px; height: 400px;&quot; src=&quot;https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgO1-mXSrM_XUZcbqEH8ofNFUp85PFoRNzXloCYv_G-67HHgH6Adn1EEsnCjd6O-R8bmnhs4G4G-O1-xXFG75cYrI3WppFhven96s6NeGU97n1U7id4qt7EN5XQyK6zE5nKEC4ZypTpWkQ/s400/Adam-Laura.jpg&quot; border=&quot;0&quot; alt=&quot;&quot; id=&quot;BLOGGER_PHOTO_ID_5540230843663124994&quot; /&gt;&lt;/a&gt;&lt;div&gt;Yesterday, Adam had a procedure where they did an angiogram and embolization of the tumor.
 They threaded a catheter through his arteries up to his brain and used x-rays and injected dye to map the blood supply of the tumor, then they injected a polymer which closed off the selected blood vessels and blocked about half of the blood supply to the tumor.&lt;/div&gt;&lt;div&gt;

 &lt;/div&gt;&lt;div&gt;The procedure lasted about an hour and a half; it went well and he came through it fine.
 When he woke up, he was aware &amp;amp; fairly happy (although somewhat uncomfortable and annoyed with being trapped in the hospital and in his bed).
 This morning, he was a little tired and cranky, but generally in good shape.&lt;/div&gt;&lt;div&gt;